Skip to main content

 What are we doing to prevent pressure ulcers?

-Here at the Queen Elizabeth Hospital, we have multiple innovations to help prevent pressure ulcers occurring.
+We have multiple innovations to help prevent pressure ulcers occurring.
 These include:

 Contact details